eelitt/mysliApp/README.md

 # mysliApp
-learning project about mysql and GUIs.
+learning project about QT, mysql and GUIs.